Clinton Punishment - Examining Alternate Proposals

-"Honey, in my book, a good tongue piercing is just as good as any old censure,"
+"Honey, in my book, a good tongue piercing is just as good as any old censure," she replied.

 Next up was Heather McDaniels.
 Applying her skills to the "Adult Baby" crowd, a constituency of adults who like to be treated as children, Heather makes a sizable yearly income whetting out punishment.
 As she is quick to point out, "babies are very naughty" and I thought her views could be quite applicable here.

 "Mr. Clinton obviously has problems keeping his wee-wee in his pants and the best thing to solve that problem is to make him wear diapers.
 If a baby canít be trusted with the grown up responsibility of pants then heíll just have to do without.
 Itís also important that a baby take their nappy-by at the right time.
 And Iím not the sort of mommy who gives any credence to babyís whining.
 Iíve got a lot of babies to attend to, I canít drop everything just because one of them starts bawling.
 And Mr. Clinton would certainly need to behave while I spoon fed him his applesauce and creamed bananas.
 If there one thing I hate, itís a messy baby.
 Then at the end of the day, if baby deserves it, I might rock him to sleep with a song while giving him some milk."

 Would you breastfeed him?"
 I asked Ms. McDaniels.
 "Or would it be formula?"

 "Breastfeeding seems to be what got baby in trouble in the first place" Ms. McDaniels replied.
 "Baby would be strictly bottle fed.
 And no cigars!"

 Finally, I turned to Francois LeCroux, a noted French executioner, for his opinions on the Clinton matter.